googleapis/cloud-debug-nodejs/README.md

 There are three different services that can host Node.js application to Google Cloud Platform.

-### Google App Engine Managed VMs
+### Google App Engine Flexible Environment

-If you are using [Google App Engine Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/), you do not have to do any additional configuration.
+If you are using [Google App Engine Flexible Environment ](https://cloud.google.com/appengine/docs/flexible/), you do not have to do any additional configuration.

 ### Google Compute Engine